verghost/vlc-lua-docs/m/player/index.md

 ----
 # Player Item
-This item is an instance of the player class; used to get information on the current player interface and manage meta data.
+This item is an instance of the player class; used to get information on the current player interface and manage metadata.

 ## `item()`